 Failure to strictly adhere to the requirements of this guidance, the Barbers' License Law and the Board's Regulations may result in disciplinary action up to and including license suspension.

 Inspectors from the Department of State, Bureau of Enforcement and Investigation may investigate complaints and conduct random inspections of barber shops.

 Law enforcement officers should refer to Enforcement Guidance available online.

 A licensee who practices while suffering with a contagious or infectious disease or knowingly serves any person afflicted with such a disease shall be guilty of a summary offense.
 63 P.S. § 565.

-SERVICES PERMITTED TO BE PERFORMED IN BARBER SHOPS AND BARBER SCHOOL CLINICS
+REQUIREMENTS FOR PROVIDING SERVICES PERMITTED TO BE PERFORMED IN BARBER SHOPS AND BARBER SCHOOL CLINICS

 - Shampooing and conditioning of the hair on the head.

 - Cutting or trimming the hair on the head.